-- Cook you sausages.
-You can either fry, oven bake or grill them using 1 tbsp of the olive oil.
+- Cook your sausages.
+You can either fry, oven bake or grill them using 1 tablespoon of the olive oil.
 This should take about 10 minutes and you can do this the night before to save time, and keep them in the fridge.

-- Heat 1 tbsp of olive oil in a shallow casserole and fry the onion, garlic and ginger on a medium heat until the onion softens (about 4-5 minutes).
+- Heat 1 tablespoon of olive oil in a shallow casserole and fry the onion, garlic and ginger on a medium heat until the onion softens (about 4-5 minutes).